The official blog of the Lung Institute.

 I try and meet every patient when they come in.
 It makes it complete because you have that rapport with them.
 It’s great to put a face to the name.
 We stay in touch and they often like to give me updates.

 One story that meant a lot to me was a Viet Nam vet who admittedly didn’t have much of a quality of life and was the quintessential couch potato, and he was on oxygen.
-He came here and had the double venous treatment and started to see results with his first treatment.
+He came here and had the blood-derived therapy and started to see results with his first treatment.
 He was “over the moon” excited after his second treatment and happy as could be.
 He told me he had less dependency on oxygen, more strength, more stamina, he was doing things around the house and walking with his wife.
 I was also very encouraged because his pulmonologist recommended the treatment.

 We, at the Lung Institute, are in a situation where it is just a matter of time until the word spreads and more physicians hear about what we are accomplishing.
 Many lung disease patients are going untreated because physicians are not aware of us.
 I understand that physicians are not going to recommend something they are not educated about.
 And, I understand they are busy and just handling their day-to-day workload.